shipyardapp/Shipyard-Documentation/docs/blueprint-library/email/email-send-message-conditionally.md

 title: Email Template - Send Message Conditionally
 hide_title: true
 sidebar_label: Send Message Conditionally
-description: Information about Shipyard's low-code Email Send Message Conditionally blueprint.
+description: Information about Platform's low-code Email Send Message Conditionally blueprint.
 Send a message to anyone in the world using email, attaching one or more files.
 keywords:
   - email
   - blueprint